 Parents of high school athletes should check on CIF sports eligibility rules before pursuing open enrollment.
 Transportation to any other school is the responsibility of the parent.
-Transfer Application instructions are available on the district website: www.rialto.k12.ca.us
+Transfer Application instructions are available on the district website: www.rialtousd.org

-Investing for Future Education EDC 48980(d)
+Investing for Future Education EC 48980(d)

-It is advisable that all parents consider investing for future college, technical, or university education for their children as soon as possible.
+It is advisable that all parents consider investing in future college, technical, or university education for their children as soon as possible.
 Educational costs are rising continually.
-By starting to save now, starting at Kindergarten if possible, it will help ensure the availability of the funds if your child chooses to attend college.
+Starting to save now, starting at Kindergarten if possible, will help ensure the availability of the funds if your child chooses to attend college.

-Juvenile Court School Pupils: Graduation Requirements EDC 48645.7
+Juvenile Court School Pupils: Graduation Requirements EC 48645.7

-Upon agreement between the county office of education and the pupil or the person holding the right to make educational decision for the pupil, to take coursework or other requirements adopted by the governing board of the county office of education, and to defer the granting of the diploma until the pupil is released from the juvenile detention facility.
-Upon release the pupil or the person holding the right to make educational decisions for the pupil to elect to decline the issuance of the diploma for the purpose of enrolling the pupil in a school operated by a local educational agency or charter school to take additional coursework.
+Upon agreement between the county office of education and the pupil or the person holding the right to make the educational decision for the pupil, may take coursework or other requirements adopted by the governing board of the county office of education, and may defer the granting of the diploma until the pupil is released from the juvenile detention facility.
+Upon release the pupil or the person holding the right to make educational decisions for the pupil may elect to decline the issuance of the diploma for the purpose of enrolling the pupil in a school operated by a local educational agency or charter school to take additional coursework.